aschoepe/ooxml/doc/ooxml-docx.md

   within the paragraph.
 See [CHARACTER OPTIONS](#character) for the valid options and the type of their argument.

+**comment** *?-option value ...?* *creatingScript*

+The allowed options are

+-author string

+-date <xsd datetime>

+-initals string

+The content of the comment is determined by the evaluated script given as last argument.

+**configure** *?-option value ...?*

+Set certain document properties.
+The recogniced options are:

+-category

+-contentStatus

+-erms:created

+-creator

+-description

+-identifier

+-keywords

+-language

+-lastModifiedBy

+-lastPrinted

+-erms:modified

+-revision

+-subject

+-title

+-version

+**field** *fieldname*

+Appends the given field type to the last paragraph.
+Recognized fieldnames are

+            AUTHOR
+            CREATEDATE
+            DATE
+            FILESIZE
+            PAGE
+            NUMPAGES
+            SAVEDATE
+            SECTION
+            TIME
+            TITLE
+            USERNAME

+**footer** *creatingScript* ?returnvar?
+**header** *creatingScript* ?returnvar?

+Creates a new footer or header by evaluating the creating script.
+The id of the creaded footer or header is returnd and, if given, stored in the returnvar.

 **image** *file* *anchor|inline* *?-option value ...?*

 An *inline* image is part of the text, like a character (and therefore